An infinite-dimensional approach to path-dependent Kolmogorov equations: The Kolmogorov equation

-in $\sH$.
-In our framework, where the spaces are only Banach spaces, we have to give a precise meaning to the Kolmogorov equation and prove its relation above with the SDE.\\ As outlined in the introduction we would like to solve it on the space $\aC$, but since $B(t,y)$ belongs to $\bR^d\times\{0\}\nsubseteq\aC$, in order to give meaning to the term $\langle Du(t,y),B(t,y)\rangle$ we need $Du(t,y)$ to be a functional defined at least on $\sC$, which necessarily implies $u$ to be defined on $[0,T]\times\sC$.
-Therefore we should solve (in mild sense) the SDE for $y\in\sC$ and this implies that $Y^{t,y}(s)\in\sD_{-t+s}$ for $s\neq t$; this in turn requires $\Phi$ to be defined at least on $\cup_{s\in[t,T]}\sD_{-t+s}$ in order for a function of the form \call{eq:solKolmHilbert} to be well defined.
-However the space $\cup\sD_s$ is not a linear space, thus it turns out that it is more convenient, also for exploiting a Banach space structure, to formulate everything in $\sD$, that is
+where $Y^{t,y}(t)$ solves the associated SDE { } in $\sH$.
+In our framework, where the spaces are only Banach spaces, we have to give a precise meaning to the Kolmogorov equation and prove its relation above with the SDE.

+As outlined in the \hyperref[secintro]{Introduction}, we would like to solve it on the space $\aC$, but since $B(t,y)$ belongs to $\bR^d\times\{0\}\nsubseteq\aC $, in order to give meaning to the term $\langle Du(t,y),B(t,y)\rangle $ we need $Du(t,y)$ to be a functional defined at least on $\sC$, which necessarily implies $u$ to be defined on $[0,T]\times\sC$.
+Therefore, we should solve (in mild sense) the SDE for $y\in\sC$ and this implies that $Y^{t,y}(s)\in\sD_{-t+s}$ for $s\neq t$; this in turn requires $\Phi$ to be defined at least on $\bigcup_{s\in[t,T]}\sD _{-t+s}$ in order for a function of the form (\ref{eqsolKolmHilbert}) to be well defined.
+However, the space $\bigcup\sD_s$ is not a linear space, thus it turns out that it is more convenient, also for exploiting a Banach space structure, to formulate everything in $\sD$, that is,